monktastic/no-more-contempt/scratch/endless-summary.md

 Every time you are ever unkind to anyone, or even simply perceive them as _fundamentally defective_ or yourself as _intrinsically superior_, your mind is secretly attempting to darken the world to further some self-serving agenda that you may not even be conscious of — and also provoking others to do the same.
 A person who is free of such self-deception simply cannot feel malice, contempt, or self-righteousness toward anyone for any reason.
 These sentiments are an unmistakable sign that your mind is secretly in cahoots with the people you viciously judge.

-Make no mistake: there certainly _are_ people who knowingly embrace the darkness, and who can surely be called "evil."
-They really do conspire in ways that harm us all, and they must be stopped.
-But it is impossible to defeat them while we still view evil as something foreign to ourselves.
-Rather, the more clearly you perceive how the darkness has seduced your own mind, the more you see how it has commandeered theirs, and the more insight you gain into how to evict it without making things worse.

 This is called kindness, which just means acting from your inner Light; steadfastly refusing to let the darkness gain a foothold.
 It need not be nice or gentle, even if those are its most common expressions.
 Kindness can be fierce or even violent if the situation warrants it, but even these behaviors are motivated by a profound Love — not for your target, per se, but not excluding them either.
 It is a Love for all of reality, that excludes nothing and forsakes no-one — and this motivation makes all the difference.